 My system isn’t perfect, and like any respectable cat, Pippi changes her mind often about what works and what doesn’t.
 The point is simply to do what I can to lessen her anxiety, and to make her as comfortable as possible.
 Sometimes I succeed, sometimes I don’t.
 Either way, when car trips are done and we’re back home in one piece, Pippi is always sure to show me that she appreciates my efforts with an extra loud snuggling and purring session.
 That’s the greatest thanks of all.

-Do you have any tips for traveling with your cat?
-Any experiences, bad or good, you'd like to share?
+Tell us: Do you have any tips for traveling with your cat, especially during the holidays?
+Any experiences, bad or good, you’d like to share?
 Let us know in the comments!